Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,1004.471031,1028.26878.md

 ### Transcript

-> the most ridiculous thing I could show you I have a little thing I could sure you and let's see where it is again it's over there somewhere in this mist there's a little thing I think some people could appreciate
+> the most ridiculous thing I could show you I have a little thing I could sure you and let's see where it is again it's over there somewhere in this mist there's a little thing I think some people could appreciate let's go back to our cave